-Cyclones that resemble tropical cyclones are occasionally observed to develop well outside the tropics.
-These include polar lows, medicanes, subtropical cyclones, Kona Storms (central North Pacific), and perhaps some cases of Australian East Coast Cyclones.
-The identification of such systems is usually based on their appearance in satellite imagery and on the environmental conditions in which they occur.
-Here we show that many of these systems are manifestations of the same physical phenomenon and, as such, should be given a common, physically-based designation.
+Cyclones with structures very similar to those of that resemble tropical cyclones are occasionally observed to develop well outside the tropics.
+These include polar lows (global high latitudes), medicanes (Mediterranean and Black Seas), subtropical cyclones (North Atlantic), and Kona Storms (central North Pacific), and perhaps some cases of Australian East Coast Cyclones.
+The identification of such systems is usually based on their appearance in satellite imagery and, to some extent, on the environmental conditions in which they occur.
+Here we claim show that many of these systems are manifestations of the same physical phenomenon and, as such, should be given a common, physically-based designation.
 We propose to call these CYClones from Locally Originating Potential intensity (CYCLOPs), with reference to the single-eyed creatures of Greek mythology.
 We show that in many respects these developments resemble classical "tropical transition" (TT) events, but they are distinguished from the latter by occurring in regions where the climatological potential intensity is small or zero.
-The short development time scale and intense mesoscale inner cores make cyclops significant hazards and a forecasting challenge.
+"X-cyclones".